-I attribute my success with relationships, business growth, and personal growth to these habits of happiness that are my Keys to Live Happy and navigate any negativity and chaos that comes to me.
+I attribute my success with relationships, business growth, and personal growth to these habits of happiness that are my Keys to Live Happy.
+They help me navigate any negativity and chaos that comes to me.

 Each and every one of us face challenges every day of our lives.
 The difference between struggling and suffering is simply a mindset.
 A life without pain is a life without joy and happiness.
 Struggling is necessary for growth.

 I have been asked when this started with me, and in retrospect I believe it is because of great parenting that I began learning how to practice habits of happiness.
 My mother (and her mother also) had every reason to be unhappy and choose to be miserable because of unfortunate events and illness in their lives, but both of them were shining examples of happiness in spite of all the great obstacles they faced.

 What I am doing with my time now is giving back.
 I want to help anyone interested to learn the habits that have contributed to help me reach my dreams.
 I have distilled these ten habits or “keys” to my living happy and want to share them with you here.
 I can tell you that as simple as these habits are, they are not always easy to repeat each day.
 However, I can promise you that if you strive to do all of them EVERY DAY of your life – you will feel the power of your choice to live happy and will be successful at everything you pursue.

 I strongly believe when each of us takes full responsibility for the world we create around ourselves every moment of every day – there will be no more fear.
 In the absence of fear there is only unconditional love – This will end all conflict and bring peace, health and prosperity to every person on this planet.

 For me, it is important to do seven of these habits of happiness first thing in the morning BEFORE my other activities of the day begin.
 The other habits are something I do many times throughout each day.